Skip to main content

 Growing Degree Days (GDD)

-Growing degree days (GDD) with base and maximum temperature parameter can be directly selected as a derived variable in the web-interfaces.
+Growing degree days (GDD) with base and maximum temperature parameters can be directly selected as a derived variable in the web-interfaces.
 GDD can also be calculated for a 2 m elevation corrected level.

 Growing degree days